Skip to main content

 • Recruit users with congenital (from birth) and acquired disabilities.

-Grouping your sessions into cohorts will make it easier for recruiting and for the moderator and Accessibility Specialists to plan and conduct.
+Grouping your sessions into cohorts makes it easier for recruiting and for the moderator and Accessibility Specialists to plan and conduct.
+Here's an example of how to note schedule and availability.

 • The specific combination of AT and devices they are using.
 For example, "VoiceOver on desktop with magnification tools" or "TalkBack on Samsung Galaxy 8" is better than just "Screen Reader."